-- To establish this tunnel, select the tunnel you wish to create in the Select Tunnel Entry drop-down box.
+To establish this tunnel, select the tunnel you wish to create in the Select Tunnel Entry drop-down box.
 It is possible to create up to five simultaneous tunnels.
 Then click Enabled to enable the IPSec VPN tunnel.
 Once the tunnel is enabled, enter the name of the tunnel in the Tunnel Name field.
-This is to allow you to identify multiple tunnels and does not have to match the name used at the other end of the tunnel. - Local Secure Group and Remote Secure Group.
+This is to allow you to identify multiple tunnels and does not have to match the name used at the other end of the tunnel.
+To delete a tunnel entry, select the tunnel, then click Delete.
+To view a summary of the settings, click Summary.

+- Local Secure Group and Remote Secure Group.
 The Local Secure Group is the computer(s) on your LAN that can access the tunnel.
 The Remote Secure Group is the computer(s) on the remote end of the tunnel that can access the tunnel.
-These computers can be specified by a Subnet, specific IP address, or range. - Remote Security Gateway.
+These computers can be specified by a Subnet, specific IP address, or range. - Local Security Gateway. - Remote Security Gateway.
 The Remote Security Gateway is the VPN device, such as a second VPN Gateway, on the remote end of the VPN tunnel.
 Enter the IP Address or Domain of the VPN device at the other end of the tunnel.
 The remote VPN device can be another VPN Gateway, a VPN Server, or a computer with VPN client software that supports IPSec.
 The IP Address may either be static (permanent) or dynamic (changing), depending on the settings of the remote VPN device.
 Make sure that you have entered the IP Address correctly, or the connection cannot be made.
 Remember, this is NOT the IP Address of the local VPN Gateway, but the IP Address of the remote VPN Gateway or device with which you wish to communicate.
 If you enter an IP address, only the specific IP Address will be able to acess the tunnel.
-If you select Any, any IP Address can access the tunnel.
+If you select Any, any IP Address can access the tunnel. - Encryption.

-Figure 5-19: VPN

-- Encryption.
 Using Encryption also helps make your connection more secure.
 There are two different types of encryption: DES or 3DES (3DES is recommended because it is more secure).
 You may choose either of these, but it must be the same type of encryption that is being used by the VPN device at the other end of the tunnel.
 Or, you may choose not to encrypt by selecting Disable.
 In Figure 5-19, DES (which is the default) has been selected. - Authentication.
 Authentication acts as another level of security.
 There are two types of authentication: MD5 and SHA (SHA is recommended because it is more secure).
 As with encryption, either of these may be selected, if the VPN device at the other end of the tunnel is using the same type of authentication.
 Or, both ends of the tunnel may choose to Disable authentication.
-In Figure 5-19, MD5 (the default) has been selected. - Key Management.
+In the Manual Key Management screen, MD5 (the default) has been selected. - Key Management.
 Select Auto (IKE) or Manual from the drop-down menu.
-The two methods are described below.Auto (IKE)
+The two methods are described below.